The Similarities between Different Networking Solutions

 Networking platforms such as Trustgrid make no distinction between location, geography or platform.
 A single platform provides connectivity to any application, system or device.
 All users and devices must authenticate to participate.
 Whether an MRI machine is using a hardware-based certificate, or a remote user or vendor is granted identity-based access, there are no golden tickets to access the networks built by Trustgrid.

 Everything is configured, managed and supported from a single pane of glass without consideration of where an endpoint is terminated.
 Integrations and updates are managed from that same management portal and all functionality is fully accessible through APIs.

-While placing labels such as SD-WAN or SDP on solutions can be an important tool in getting internal understanding, this should not be a determining factor in selecting the networking solution that your infrastructure will be built on for years to come.
+Placing labels such as SD-WAN or SDP on solutions can be an important tool in getting internal understanding.But this should not be a determining factor in selecting the networking solution that your infrastructure will be built on for years to come.
 The future of networking is already here and it is radically more powerful and simple than previous generations.